-Per ADS 10 tai

-Without With Without With

-Over- Over- Over- Over-

-allotment allotment allotment allotment

-Public offering price \$ \$ \$ \$

-Underwriting discounts and commissions paid by us \$ \$ \$ \$

-Expenses payable by us \$ \$ \$ \$
+Per ADS Total Without Over- allotment With Over- allotment Without Over-allotment With Over-allotment Public offering price \$ 16.00 \$ 16.00 \$ 256,000,000 \$ 294,400,000 Underwriting discounts and commissions paid by us \$ 1.12 \$ 1.12 \$ 17,920,000 \$ 20,608,000 Expenses payable by us \$ 0.32 \$ 0.27 \$ 5,050,202 \$ 5,050,202

 We have agreed to pay all fees and expenses that we incur in connection with the offering.
-We have agreed to reimburse the underwriters for certain expenses in an amount not to exceed US\$
+We have agreed to reimburse the underwriters for certain expenses in an amount not to exceed US\$285,000.

-We have agreed that we will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or file with the Securities and Exchange Commission a registration statement under the Securities Act relating to, any ADSs, our ordinary shares or securities convertible into or exchangeable or exercisable for any

-ADSs or our ordinary shares, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of Credit Suisse Securities (USA) LLC and China International Capital Corporation Hong Kong Securities Limited for a period of 180 days after the date of this prospectus, except issuances pursuant to the exercise of employee stock options outstanding on the date hereof.
+We have agreed that we will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or file with the Securities and Exchange Commission a registration statement under the Securities Act relating to, any ADSs, our ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or our ordinary shares, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of Credit Suisse Securities (USA) LLC and China International Capital Corporation Hong Kong Securities Limited for a period of 180 days after the date of this prospectus, except issuances pursuant to the exercise of employee stock options outstanding on the date hereof.